 Owning a 2,000 sq.ft. house in suburbia that costs you $2,500 a month versus a size-appropriate condo close to work that rents at $1,600 a month.
 Is the big house with all the space you don't need, rarely use, but still maintain and heat really worth 1.5x the condo?

 The key to ruthless spending is evaluating each expenditure critically.
 Think about the item, compare to alternatives, and determine its value to you right now.
-This stops you from making quick, thoughtless decisions – the kind of impulse purchases marketers dream of.
+This stops you from making quick, thoughtless decisions—the kind of impulse purchasing marketers dream of.

 Ruthless spending is a learned process.
-While it takes time and can be difficult to start, over time you learn rules of thumb and can evaluate each purchase decision quickly and easily.
+While it takes time and can be difficult at the start, over time you learn rules of thumb and can evaluate each purchase decision quickly and easily.

-Getting the large expenses under control is a must: housing, vehicles/transportation, utilities, consumer debt, food, and entertainment.
+Getting the large expenses under control is a must: housing, transportation, utilities, consumer debt, food, and entertainment.

-This means you might be better off moving, selling your pricey wheels, and saying "No" to your friends and family every now and then.
+This means you might be better off moving, selling your vehicle, and saying "No" to your friends and family every now and then.

 With these big issues out of the way, your budget will open up incredibly fast!
 Even an extra couple hundred bucks can speed up your financial freedom immensely.